alinex/bash-lib/doc/function/spinner_start.md

 - `moon`:     🌑 🌒 🌓 🌔 🌕 🌖 🌗 🌘
 - `clock`:    🕐 🕑 🕒 🕓 🕔 🕕 🕖 🕗 🕘 🕙 🕚 🕛
 - `weather`:  🌤 🌥 🌦 🌧 🌨 🌩 🌪
-Returns:  0 without doing anything if no `tput` and terminal available

 ### Usage